Scanning gate microscopy in graphene nanostructures: Conclusions

 Numerical studies of the conductance corrections as a function of tip position yield spatial features when the tip is placed at the narrowest part of the constriction with local maxima close to the edges.
 Such a behavior is related to a concentration of the unperturbed PLDOS at those points.
 Nevertheless, the current density does not exhibit a related behavior.

-Zigzag nanoribbons present a similar SGM response than in the armchair case, with quadratic conductance corrections, except when the tip potential close to the borders is strong enough to create local n-p junctions and destroy the perfect conductance of the chiral edge states.
-A GNC defined on a zigzag nanoribbon typically breaks the perfect channel, and thus the action of the tip is similar to that observed for armchair edges.
-This result is important, as it is for armchair edges that the perturbative approach for noninvasive tips has been developed, and moreover since a GNR with an orientation intermediate between zigzag and armchair has been shown to effectively behave as having zigzag edges \cite{1996-PRB-Nakada}.
+Zigzag nanoribbons present a similar SGM response as in the armchair case, with quadratic conductance corrections, except when the tip potential close to the borders is strong enough to create local $n$-$p$ junctions and destroy the perfect conductance of the chiral edge states.
+A GNC defined on a zigzag nanoribbon typically breaks the perfect channel transmission, and thus the action of the tip is similar to that observed for armchair edges.
+This result is important, as it is for armchair edges that the perturbative approach for noninvasive tips has been developed, moreover since a GNR with an orientation intermediate between zigzag and armchair has been shown to effectively behave as having zigzag edges \cite{1996-PRB-Nakada}.

 Several of the previously mentioned theoretical findings can be experimentally checked in graphene nanostructures, i.e., the initial linear versus quadratic dependence of the SGM correction on the tip-potential strength and its universal scaling, the revival of perfect conductance outside the noninvasive regime, the spatial features of the SGM scans in nanoconstrictions, and the possible destruction of the perfectly conducting channels.

-Moreover, extending our theoretical approach to micrometer sizes could allow to analyze the results of Ref.~\cite{brun2019} and make the connection with the semiclassical approaches to electron optics in graphene \cite{Cserti2007,Paredes2021}, as well as consider the Ohmic to ballistic transition studied in Ref.~\cite{Jenkins2022}.
+The extension of our theoretical approach to micrometer sizes could allow to analyze the results of Ref.~\cite{brun2019} and make the connection with the semiclassical approaches to electron optics in graphene \cite{Cserti2007,Paredes2021}, as well as consider the Ohmic-to-ballistic transition studied in Ref.~\cite{Jenkins2022}.
 Moreover, the perturbative expansion developed in our work can be extended to the magnetic field case, in order to address the diversity of field-dependent SGM experiments \cite{Morikawa2015,Bhandari2016,Bours2017,Berezovsky2010b,Chuang2016,Xiang2016,Moreau2021,brun2020,Moreau2021b}.
-Other possible generalizations of the theory concerns bilayer graphene, where SGM has allowed to detect localized states in narrow channels \cite{Gold2020} and the observation of electronic jets emanating from a constriction \cite{Gold2021}, as well as transition metal dichalcogenide nanostructures \cite{Bhandari2018,Prokop2020}.
+Other possible generalizations of the theory concern bilayer graphene, where SGM has allowed detection of localized states in narrow channels \cite{Gold2020} and the observation of electronic jets emanating from a constriction \cite{Gold2021}, as well as transition metal dichalcogenide nanostructures \cite{Bhandari2018,Prokop2020}.